 Rollin Reineck’s longtime devotion to the Earhart case notwithstanding, I can’t agree with all his conclusions relative to Henry Morgenthau’s phone conversation with Malvina Thompson “Tommy” Scheider.
 Plenty of room exists for varying interpretations of his statements, and without having Mrs. Scheider’s side of it, we can never know for sure exactly what these two were really saying.

 Though much about this “Dictaphone” recording remains unknown, I have no doubts about two points relative to it.
-First, despite the treasury secretary’s thrice-repeated concern about the “reputation of Amelia Earhart” and how he wanted to protect it, he cared only about the reputation of his boss, FDR, and how public knowledge of the truth in the Earhart matter would affect his political future.
+First, despite the treasury secretary’s thrice-repeated concern about the “reputation of Amelia Earhart” and how he wanted to protect it, his concern was solely focused on the reputation of his boss, FDR, and how public knowledge of the truth in the Earhart matter would affect his political future.
 Secondly, by May 1938 if not much earlier, Morgenthau was fully aware of Earhart’s captivity on Saipan and her possible death in Japanese hands.
-Based on Morgenthau’s comments to Scheider, many of which make little or no sense without Scheider’s replies, it’s difficult to believe that she was among the few who had been brought into the small circle of those who knew the ghastly truth, which would have been so deadly to the Roosevelt administration’s future, though of course she may have been.
+Based on Morgenthau’s comments to Scheider, many of which make little or no sense without Scheider’s replies, it’s difficult to believe that she had been brought into the small circle of those who knew all of the ghastly truth, which would have been so deadly to the Roosevelt administration’s future, though of course she may have been.
 How can we know?

 Perhaps the most important question arising from the Morgenthau-Scheider phone conversation is this: What did Morgenthau mean when he said, “Amelia Earhart absolutely disregarded all orders”?
 Whose orders?
 To do what?
 And how did she disregard them?
 Some have attempted to explain Morgenthau’s reference to Earhart’s “disregard for orders” as her failure to follow the planned radio schedule and protocols between her and Itasca, but if that was the case, why all the secrecy on Morgenthau’s part?